EgoCor: an R package to facilitate the use of exponential semi-variograms for modelling the local spatial correlation structure in social epidemiology: Statistical Methods

 The covariance function $C(h)$ under some regularity conditions is given by

-where $\sigma^2_0+c_0=Var[Z(s)]$ is the variance of the health outcome and the nugget effect $c_0$ is the value of the semi-variogram when the distance between two observations tend to 0.
+where $\sigma^2_0+c_0=Var[Z(s)]$ is the variance of the health outcome and the nugget effect $c_0$ is the value of the semi-variogram when the distance between two observations tends to zero.
 The parameter $\sigma_0^2$ is called the partial sill.